 Mobile trading apps for either Android or iOS.

 A 3rd party bridge to the MetaTrader 4 platform, with use of Expert Advisors.

 Dukascopy also allows access to its API, to allow you to connect to Dukascopy servers with a customized software solution that you develop yourself.

 Dukascopy has the following additional features:

 Social trading and copy trading.
 This allows a trader to copy the trades of another trader if they believe the copied trader will have better performance.
 The historical performance of available traders to copy can be reviewed in advance of copying them.
 While this has the potential to work well, it also has the potential for scams as described in our article about forex scams.

 Managed forex accounts with an advanced Percent Allocation Management Module (PAMM) environment.
 This permits a trader to have their funds managed by an account manager under a limited power of attorney.
 The account manager typically takes a cut of the profits generated.

-Trading of binary options and CFD trading.
+In addition for forex, Dukascopy offers trading for indices, metals, stocks, cryptocurrencies and binary options.
 Note, however, that Forex Scam Alerts does not recommend binary options trading.

 Rating out of 5: 4.5